rackerlabs/docs-style-guide/style-guide/style/time.rst

 -  Use a colon to separate the hours and minutes.
 If the minutes are 00, you don't need to show them unless you're showing a span of time that includes a time with minutes.
--  Use lowercase letters for abbreviations of ante meridiem (a.m.) and post meridiem (p.m.).
+-  Use uppercase letters for abbreviations of ante meridiem (AM) and post meridiem (PM).
 Separate these abbreviations from the time with a space.
-Use periods in the abbreviations.
+Do not use periods in the abbreviations.
 -  When specifying time zones, show both the spelled-out name and the abbreviation.
 Show the name in lowercase letters; use uppercase letters and no periods for the abbreviation.